2021 Exploration: Frequently Asked Questions

-For example, 2018 Exploration grant recipients cannot apply to the 2020 Exploration competition, as they are within the grant’s last year of funding and have not yet submitted their final report.
+For example, 2018 Exploration grant recipients could not have applied to the 2020 Exploration competition, as they were within their grant’s last year of funding and had not yet submitted their final report.
 However, they may apply to the 2021 Exploration competition if their 2018 Exploration final report has been submitted and approved by the NFRF program before the full application deadline.

 Early career researchers

-How will you verify the status of early career researchers (ECRs)?
+How will you verify the status of ECRs?
 Will we be expected to provide proof?

 The research administrator of the NPI’s primary affiliation institution will confirm the ECR status of the NPI (if applicable) and co-PI (if applicable).
 At any point in time, NFRF staff may request additional information to verify an applicant’s ECR status.